ietf-wg-webtrans/webtrans-wg-materials/charter.md

 the above scenarios so as to ensure against creation of new modes of attack.

+The WebTransport API will create requirements on the protocols defined by the IETF WebTransport working group.
-To assist in the coordination with W3C, the group will initially develop an overview document containing use cases and requirements in order to clarify the goals of the effort.
+To assist in the coordination with the owners of the WebTransport API, the group will initially develop an overview document containing use cases and requirements in order to clarify the goals of the effort.
-Feedback will also be solicited at various points along the way in order to ensure the best possible match between the protocol extensions and the needs of the W3C WebTransport API.
+Feedback will also be solicited at various points along the way in order to ensure the best possible match between the protocol work and the needs of the WebTransport API.

 The group will also coordinate with other working groups within the IETF (e.g. QUIC, HTTPBIS) as appropriate.
 In particular, any changes